How to Grow Foxglove from Seed Step by step!

 For a stunning burst of cottage-style blooms, growing foxgloves is the way to go!
 It’s a favorite in many gardens because of its beauty and ease to grow from seed.
 Read on for instructions on how to grow your own!

-Growing foxglove seeds is one of the easiest ways to get an abundance of these majestic cottage flowers in your garden.
+Growing foxglove from seeds is one of the easiest ways to get an abundance of these majestic cottage flowers in your garden.

 The Foxglove is a perennial/biennial plant that produces bell-shaped flowers.
 Many new hybrids can flower in the first year.